CodeBrain: Bridging Decoupled Tokenizer and Multi-Scale Architecture for EEG Foundation Model

-Electroencephalography (EEG) data represent the brain's electrical activity, captured by placing electrodes on the scalp \cite{niedermeyer2005electroencephalography}.
-With its high temporal resolution, EEG provides real-time insights into brain dynamics, supporting neuroscience and cognitive research \cite{da2013eeg, binnie2003cognitive}.
-To enable automated analysis, researchers have developed various task-specific models, including sleep staging \cite{phan2021xsleepnet, lee2025explainable, ma2024st}, emotion recognition \cite{jia2020sst, guo2024eeg, wang2024dmmr}, motor imagery \cite{wang2024st, ari2024nf, li2020learning}, and other applications \cite{guerra2024exploring, hu2024exploring}.
-However, these models are usually trained from scratch and tend to capture task-specific patterns, limiting their applicability beyond the original task.
+Electroencephalography (EEG) captures brain activity via scalp electrodes \citep{niedermeyer2005electroencephalography} and provides high temporal-resolution signals for neuroscience and cognitive research \citep{da2013eeg}.
+To enable automated analysis, researchers have developed various task-specific models for applications such as sleep staging \citep{lee2025explainable, ma2025st}, emotion recognition \citep{liu2024vbh, jiamultimodal}, motor imagery \citep{li2020learning, jia2020mmcnn}, and other applications \citep{guerra2024exploring, hu2024exploring}.
+However, building separate models from scratch for each task is resource-intensive and limits scalability, as shared knowledge across tasks cannot be effectively leveraged.
 Moreover, variations in channel configurations and input lengths across EEG tasks further hinder knowledge transfer.
-To tackle these issues, EEG foundation models (EFMs) are developed to learn universal representations for diverse downstream tasks \cite{zhou2025brain}.
+To tackle these issues, EEG foundation models (EFMs) are developed to learn universal representations for diverse downstream tasks \citep{zhou2025brain}.

-Inspired by masked self-supervised pretraining in natural language processing \cite{van2017neural, devlin2019bert}, current EFMs commonly adopt patch-wise representation learning: EEG signals are divided into fixed-length patches, encoded into latent representations, and trained to reconstruct the masked portions.
-This form of pretraining offers flexibility in downstream applications with varying channel configurations or input lengths by adjusting patch arrangement and number.
-Among reconstruction-based methods, some directly predict the masked raw signals \cite{wang2024eegpt, wang2024cbramod}, a task that is challenging due to EEG's inherent noise and variability.
-Others adopt vector quantization to abstract away signal-level fluctuations \cite{jianglarge, pradeepkumar2025single}, and follow a two-stage pipeline: 1) Learn a tokenizer with a codebook to quantize EEG patches into discrete tokens, and 2) pretrain the EFM to predict the token indices of masked patches.
-By acting as a noise-robust latent space, the codebook enables the model to learn more expressive representations.
-Despite these advances, existing EFMs still face challenges.
+Inspired by masked self-supervised pretraining in natural language processing \citep{van2017neural, devlin2019bert}, current EFMs commonly adopt patch-wise representation learning: EEG signals are divided into patches, encoded into latent representations, and trained to reconstruct the masked portions.
+While this approach offers flexibility across varying channel configurations and input lengths by adjusting the patch number and arrangement, direct raw-signal reconstruction \citep{wang2024eegpt, wang2024cbramod} remains challenging due to the inherent noise and variability of EEG.
+To mitigate this, recent studies have introduced codebook-based tokenization \citep{jianglarge, pradeepkumar2025single}, which abstracts away low-level fluctuations and provides a more robust latent space.
+Despite these advances, existing EFMs still face critical limitations, calling for new architectures.